-Plain Edge or Serrated Edge for a Survival Knife?Is there a place for a serrated edge, as your main knife, in a time of survival?
-"No!"
+Is there a place for a serrated edge, as your main knife, in a time of survival?

 For a camping knife or a wilderness survival knife, you need a plain edge on your “main” knife.
-There are some good reasons for this:

 - Ease of sharpening: In the wild, you’ll likely have minimal sharpening equipment with you.
 A plain edge can be sharpened with a single stone (a dual-grit stone).
 A serrated edge requires more specific equipment.